jef-fortunahamid/MintClassicsCo/README.md

 ```
 ![image](https://github.com/jef-fortunahamid/MintClassicsCo/assets/125134025/c9685246-845b-4636-975f-0aacc41a03a1)

 Looking at the table, there are four warehouses, where the `warehouseCode` and `warehouseName` are provided for each.
 The third column is `warehousePctCap`, which we can assume it is the 'Percentage Capacity' of each warehouse.
-Warehouse c (West) has the lowest percentage capacity, where the least number of stocks where we can relocate to the other warehouses.
-Warehouses a (North), b (East) and d (South) have percent capacity of 72, 67 and 75 percent, respectively.
-A total of 85 percent free space from all three warehouses.

-Unfortunately, we don't have the exact location of each warehouse.
-We can include this on our 'Recommendation for Further Study'.
+We've got 72%, 67%, 50% and 75 % capacity for warehouse a, b, c and d, respectively.
+Looking at this table, warehouse c has a lot of space to be filled.
+We need to look at the inventory stock at each warehouse.
 Now, we proceed to explore more of the tables of interest.

 *products Table*
 ```sql